 On 30 May 2022, on behalf of the Honourable Marco Mendicino, Minister of Public Safety, the Honourable Kamal Khera, Minister of Seniors, introduced Bill C-21, An Act to amend certain Acts and to make certain consequential amendments (firearms), in the House of Commons.
-The bill began second reading on 9 June 2022.
+The bill was amended significantly at the committee stage before passing third reading in the House of Commons, and first reading at the Senate on 18 May 2023.
+The Senate concluded its second reading of Bill C-21 on 21 June 2023.